1. What is MoPub’s approach to the GDPR?

 I’m a publisher.
 What happens if I don’t update my apps to the new SDK?

 To provide continuity of our services to our publisher partners and give your users sufficient time to update their apps to versions using our latest SDK, we will continue to support older versions of the SDK during a short transition period.
 During this time, older versions of the SDK will continue to collect personal data.
 However, in order to protect your users’ privacy, we will not store, use, or share such personal data, and we will only return contextual ads to your users in the European Economic Area, the United Kingdom, and Switzerland.
-After this transition period, we will stop returning ads to your app in the European Economic Area, the United Kingdom, and Switzerland until you update to the latest version of the SDK.
-We encourage you to update to the latest version as soon as it is released.
+After this transition period, we will no longer serve ad requests from older versions of the SDK in GDPR applicable regions.

 What will the MoPub SDK’s consent solution look like, and when will the user see it?